Mission District, San Francisco: Culture

-Dolores Park is a popular recreation area.
+Mission San Francisco de Asís, commonly known as Mission Dolores, is the oldest building in San Francisco and was erected in 1776, as the sixth Spanish mission in Alta California.

 Mission Dolores, the eponymous former mission located at the far western border of the neighborhood on Dolores Street, continues to operate as a museum and as a California Historical Landmark, while the newer basilica built and opened next to it in 1918 continues to have an active congregation.

 Dolores Park (Mission Dolores Park) is the largest park in the neighborhood, and one of the most popular parks in the city.
 Dolores Park is near Mission Dolores.
 Across from Dolores Park is Mission High School, built in 1927 in the Mediterranean Revival style.

 The San Francisco Armory is a castle-like building located at 14th and Mission that was built as an armory for the U.S. Army and California National Guard.
 It served as the headquarters of the 250th Coast Artillery from 1923 through 1944, and of the 49th Infantry, also known as the 49ers, during the Cold War.